Fern Lake, Fern Lake Trailhead, Rocky Mountain National Park, Colorado

 Fern Lake Trailhead

 |Elevation Change:||+1,338' net elevation gain (+1,481' total roundtrip elevation gain)|

 Fern Lake (9,503') is located 3.85 miles from Fern Lake Trailhead on the east side of Rocky Mountain National Park.
 This moderate trail follows the Big Thompson River and Fern Creek to a heavily wooded basin framed by the Little Matterhorn (11,586'), Knobtob Mountain (12,331'), Gabletop Mountain (11,939') and Castle Rock.

 Fern Lake is highly sought for its large trout stock and numerous backcountry campsites - expect crowds on this busy corridor during peak summer months.

 The Fern Lake Trail rolls gently beside the Big Thompson River through aspen and mixed pine to The Pool - Cub Lake - Fern Lake Trail junction (1.8 miles : 8,365').

-The trail climbs methodically above The Pool through dense fir and lodgepole to Fern Falls (2.65 miles : 8,855'), the only notable highlight on this lengthy segment.
+The trail climbs steadily above The Pool through a fire and beetle-marred forest to Fern Falls (2.65 miles : 8,855'), which sends a heavy mist during peak runoff.

 Grades moderate to the Spruce Lake Trail split (3.8 miles : 9,485'), where the forest opens on the northeast corner of Fern Lake (3.85 miles : 9,503').